Conscious Beauty for the Modern Consumer

 Ever heard of greenwashing?
 In short, some beauty brands that may hide behind tactful words and call themselves ‘green’ when they really aren’t—ugh, shocking, right?

 And quite frankly, it’s way easier to expose unethical production in fashion than it is to scrutinize the whole process of developing makeup and skincare.
-Thus, the need for conscious beauty.
+Thus, the need for conscious beauty products.

 As conscious beauty is still an ongoing trend, there is no set definition for the term.
 It’s a mix of good beauty and healthy beauty.
 Good beauty consists of authentically-made and socially responsible products, while healthy beauty refers to consumers’ personal health goals using information found online.